 Drowning Anyone pitched into the sea risks drowning.
 Half of any crew cannot swim, and will automatically drown.
-Otherwise, unarmored men who can swim will survive on a roll of 2-6 if they immediately rid themselves of anything heavier than a dagger.
-Each heavier item increases the risk of drowning by 1 in 6 with leather and mail armor counting for 2 and 4 items, respectively.
-Plate armor causes automatic drowning.
-Otherwise, a successful survival roll indicates that the character has somehow removed his armor before drowning.
+Otherwise, unarmored men who can swim will survive on a roll of 2-6 if they immediately rid themselves of anything (excepting buoyant items such as wooden clubs, staves, spears and shields) heavier than a dagger.
+Each item retained increases the risk of drowning by 1 in 6 with leather and mail armor counting for 1 and 4 items, respectively.
+Plate armor causes automatic drowning, and there is always a minimum 3 in 6 chance of drowning during a storm.
+A successful survival roll indicates that the character has somehow removed his armor before drowning.